 There are other potential options.
 For instance, I plan to invest in a small cap index fund in the future, which I highly recommend to do in the case of small cap mutual funds.
 The reason for this is because of the low expenses.
 The small cap stocks will be very volatile which means anyone invested in them will likely experience a roller coaster of emotions.

 I know my risk tolerance.
 But I also know that if I invest in something as risky as small cap companies, I would want to make sure the expenses and fees are low.
 It is one thing to experience the swings of small cap companies.
-It is another thing to experience these swings while knowing you have to pay a good percentage in fees and expenses.
+It is another thing to experience these swings while knowing you have to pay a good percentage in fees and expenses to experience those swings.
 I do not think that I could take negative swings like that over more than one year while also paying someone else money to maintain a high risk investment like that without having more control over it like I would with my own business.
 Index funds have expenses and fees that are less than 0.1%, with other mutual funds you would be lucky if the expenses and fees are less than 1%.

 If you can deal with those expenses along with a bad few years without trading then it would be worth the investment.
 If not, small cap funds would not be worth it.